bobshriver/UNR-EcoForecast/labs/challenge1.md

 ```
 write.csv(your_data_frame, your_file.csv, header=T)
 ```
-Email the .csv file to Bob  as an attachment.
+Turn in your .csv file on Webcampus by 5pm on 3/10

 ### Background ###